code-game-project/cg-gen-events/README.md

 ### Linux

-Open a terminal, paste the command for your architecture and hit enter:
+Open a terminal, paste the command for your architecture and hit enter.

+To update, simply run the command again.

 #### x86_64